wunderflats/goosepage/readme.md

 ## Example

-Let's say that you have a mongoose model `BlogPost` whose collection contains over 50 documents.
-You want to display them in a paginated way:
+Let's say that you have a mongoose model `BlogPost` whose collection contains over 50 documents. :chicken: You want to display them in a paginated way:

 ### Usage